 , which you can access via your browser or by using curl

-Setting up SQLite for local development
+Setting up database for local development

 sqlite: {